 The Committee also amended SB 175, which would enact the Rural Emergency Hospital Act to provide for the licensure of rural emergency hospitals, to clarify that benefits for services performed by a rural emergency hospital would be covered by individual and group health insurance policies and other health insurance contracts stated in the bill if such services would be covered under such policies and contracts if performed by a general hospital, and passed it favorably out of Committee.

-On Friday, February 26, the Committee amended SB 238 to (1) strike the requirement for 200 hours of direct client contact supervision; (2) add language from SB 207 concerning the practice of telemedicine by out-of-state licensed physicians; (3) remove language requiring BSRB approval of clinical supervisors of social workers working toward licensure as clinical social workers; and (4) insert the text of SB 138 and change the implementation date of CCBHC certification and funding from May 1, 2021, to January 1, 2022.
+On Friday, February 26, the Committee worked several bills.
+SB 238 was amended to (1) strike the requirement for 200 hours of direct client contact supervision; (2) added language from SB 207 concerning the practice of telemedicine by out-of-state licensed physicians; (3) remove language requiring BSRB approval of clinical supervisors of social workers working toward licensure as clinical social workers; and (4) insert the text of SB 138 and change the implementation date of CCBHC certification and funding from May 1, 2021, to January 1, 2022.
 The amended bill was then recommended as Substitute for SB 238 and passed favorably out of Committee.

 The Committee also worked SB 12, which would require the Kansas Department for Children and Families (DCF) to implement performance-based contracts.
-Some Committee members stated that while the bill is intended to provide accountability, there are concerns that it would not actually be able to deliver measurable outcomes.
+It was noted that DCF doesn’t actually enter into contracts with these organizations but instead awards grants.
+Some Committee members explained that while the bill is intended to provide accountability, there are concerns that it would not actually be able to deliver measurable outcomes.
 A motion to pass the bill out favorably failed.